Euro-BioImaging/BatchConvert/README.md

 - go-mc (entrypoint mc)
 - aspera-cli (entrypoint ascp)

-These dependencies will be installed and cached automatically at the first execution of the conversion command.
-The mode of installation can be specified by using the command line option ``--profile`` or `-pf`.
-Depending on how this option is specified, the dependencies can be acquired via conda or docker/singularity containers.
+These dependencies will be pulled and cached automatically at the first execution of the conversion command.
+The mode of dependency management can  be specified by using the command line option ``--profile`` or `-pf`.
+Depending on how this option is specified, the dependencies will be acquired / run either via conda or via docker/singularity containers.

 Specifying ``--profile conda`` (default) will install the dependencies to an environment at ``./.condaCache`` and use this environment to run the workflow.
 This option